-For our Two of a Kind series, we provide two artists with three identical objects that they transform into totally different, characteristic artworks.
+For our Two of a Kind series, we provide two artists with three identical objects that they transform into different, characteristic artworks.
 This time we sent a sponge, coasters made from cork and a foam ball to photographer Csilla Klenyánszki and Berlin-based jewelry designer Nhat-Vu Dang.
 Find out what they made out of it below.

 For her ‘Two of a Kind’ she also used the given objects, creating different still lives that seem to work as tiny fountains at the same time.
 Linking static with dynamic impressions, the images get an almost scientific touch as if she’d take part in a school project.
 Looking at the pictures, we especially enjoy Csilla’s characteristic child-like approach.
 She’s always on the watch for hidden possibilities related to form and function, making use of her seemingly unlimited fantasy.

 Nhat-Vu Dang is living and working in Berlin, creating one of a kind jewelry designs.
 His approach is playful and humorous which is a new and refreshing take on the otherwise rather serious jewelry business.
 Most of Nhat’s pieces hide interactive elements, working as wearable kinetic sculptures.
-His graduation project consisted of cardboard pieces featuring a confetti-throwing mechanism or pop-up blocks of neon colour.
+His graduation project consisted of cardboard pieces featuring a confetti-throwing mechanism or pop-up blocks of neon color.
 His latest works called ‘Flowers at Night and Day’ start ‘blooming’ once you rotate them to a light source.

-For his ‘Two of a Kind’ he turned the received objects into a customizable brooch that can be worn in infinite ways.
+For his ‘Two of a Kind’, he turned the received objects into a customizable brooch that can be worn in infinite ways.
 The pieces can be stacked on the solid base, changing its appearance every time you wear them, depending on the owner’s mood and taste.
-We are certainly admirer of Nhat-Vu’s raw talent and his creative approach towards jewelry making that once more has put us in awe.
+We are certainly admirers of Nhat-Vu’s raw talent and his creative approach towards jewelry making that once more has put us in awe.